Stóra-Eldborg undir Geitahlíð: Tuya Geitahlíð

-Fólk tales
+Folktales

-The location is connected to the fólk tale about the cousins Krýsa and Herdís.
+The location is connected to the folktale about the cousins Krýsa and Herdís.
 The old women, who could use witchcraft, had a hefty discussion about the borders of their respective lands.
-One wanted to cast a spell so that all the fish in a nearby lake would be hairy, the other intended to bring up a storm and let all fishermen die.
-But this did not happen.
-Instead, the dispute ended with the death of both of them.
-The fólk tale says that they were buried side by side and the place of the graves is still known to locals.
+One wanted to cast a spell so that all the fish in a nearby lake would be hairy, and the other intended to bring up a storm and let all fishermen die, however, this did not happen.
+Instead, the dispute ended with the death of both cousins.
+The folktale maintains that they were buried side by side, and that the location of their graves is still known to locals.